Brij Bhushan Sharan Singh

-Brij Bhushan Sharan Singh (born 8 January 1957) is an Indian politician and a six-term former Member of Parliament (MP) as a member of the Bharatiya Janata Party.
+Brijbhushan Sharan Singh (born 8 January 1957) is an Indian politician and a six-term former Member of Parliament (MP) as a member of the Bharatiya Janata Party.
 He has also served as the president of the Wrestling Federation of India (WFI).

 His political career is marked by many controversies; he was arrested in the demolition of the Babri Masjid case and booked under the anti-terrorism law TADA for harbouring the shooters of the Dawood Ibrahim gang.
 However, he was later acquitted in both cases.
-He is also known as the "Bahubali neta" of Uttar Pradesh politics.
+In an interview he admitted that they have committed murder once in a lifetime as self defense.

 He was at the centre of accusations of sexual harassment of India's top female wrestlers before getting cleared of the charges.
 Seven female wrestlers, including one minor, had testified against him in a first information report (FIR).
 These accusations led to the 2023 wrestlers' protests at Jantar Mantar in New Delhi.
+Singh was however acquitted of the charges in August 2026.

 Early life and education

-Brij Bhushan Sharan Singh was born on 8 January 1957 in the Rajput family of Shri Jagdamba Sharan Singh and Smt.
-Pyari Devi Singh.
+Brijbhushan Sharan Singh was born on 8 January 1957 in Gonda, Uttar Pradesh to Rajputs, Pyari Devi and Jagadamba Sharan Singh.
 He studied law at Saket P.G.
 College in Ayodhya.

 Family

 He married Ketki Devi Singh in 1981; they have three sons and a daughter.
 In 2004, their elder son, Shakti Sharan Singh, committed suicide at the age of 23.
 Reportedly, he shot himself with a licensed pistol and blamed his father's selfish attitude in a suicide note.
-His other sons are Prateek Bhushan Singh, who has been the BJP MLA of Gonda since 2017, and Karan Bhushan Singh, who is the vice president of WFI and is succeeding Brij Bhushan as the BJP's MP candidate from Kaiserganj.
+His other sons are Prateek Bhushan Singh, who has been the BJP MLA of Gonda since 2017, and Karan Bhushan Singh, who is the vice president of WFI and succeeded his father as the BJP MP from Kaiserganj.